 - Reason award was given, if possible.

 When you contact us, please have whatever information is available about your award.
 We will first confirm the award, date, and royalty making the award.
 Next, we will check our records to see if the scroll is already in the Backlog process, is delayed, or missing.
 For delayed scrolls, you will receive a time-frame for delivery.
 For missing scrolls, we will first try to track the scroll down then, if that is not possible, add it to the Backlog process.
-Once in the Backlog process, if a scribe is available, the scribe will be assigned to complete the scroll, generally within a 4 month time-frame.
+Once in the Backlog process, if a scribe is available, the scribe will be assigned to complete the scroll.

 Once the scroll is complete, there are a few options.
 If the scribe knows you personally they may deliver it to you directly.
-Otherwise, the scroll will be delivered to the Signet Office staff or Royal Room and we will contact you to arrange delivery.
+Otherwise, the scroll will be delivered to the Signet Office staff and we will contact you to arrange delivery.

 For a backlog scroll to be distributed upon completion, the award or title bestowed within the scroll text must be already included in a published court report in the Pikestaff or in the East Kingdom Order of Precedence.